timdodsgon/journey-to-saas/README.md

 - **Performance:** Improved response times.
 - **Cost-Effectiveness:** Operational cost savings.
 - **Cost Tracking:** Enhanced transparency with AWS Tagging.
+- **Acquisition of Talent** Latest tech and practices make filling job roles a breaze

 ## The Path Forward: Iterative Innovation
 Our focus is on continuous innovation, enhancing monitoring with AWS CloudWatch and X-Ray, and refining CI/CD processes, aligning with the AWS Well-Architected Framework's emphasis on operational excellence and reliability.